 With the refusal to commit to Dak at his price long term, Dallas has already fractured future relations.
 Dak understands that it’s business but you can’t help but wonder if he was a white quarterback would he be getting the runaround.

-Dallas appears more confident than Dak that a deal will get done.
+Once Dallas franchise tags him, then the real drama begins.
 This could get ugly, but hopefully, the Cowboys just do the right thing.